 How to sharpen a bread knife with a steel

 The easiest method of sharpening a knife is by using steel, but it is quite a time-consuming job.
 It is an inexpensive method.
 If it has been a long time since you last sharpened your knife, then this is the most preferred method for you.
 The rod is coated with ceramic, which will mould the knife easily and sharpen it for smooth and easy use.
+Here is – how to sharpen a bread knife with a steel.

 How to sharpen Wusthof bread knife